Turning challenge into opportunity: Mohammed Siraj’s maturity shines through in Gabba five-for

 Indeed, it was this ability to stay focussed and learning through his struggles that stood out once again in Brisbane as an Indian attack with a combined experience of nine caps picked up 20 Australian wickets.

-And as he led his teammates off the pitch, Bumrah was there again, waiting for him just beyond the boundary line.
+As Siraj led his teammates off the pitch, Bumrah was there again, waiting for him just beyond the boundary line.
 It was a hug that said all that needed to be.
 A proud teammate, letting a young man know how good he was, on a day when things could have easily gone pear-shaped.

 The series goes into the final day with any result possible and both teams in with a chance to lift the Border Gavaskar Trophy, but as the dust settles on this campaign, Siraj can be proud of the fact that he did not let any of the situations he faced deter him.
 He will return home as one of only 51 Indian Test cricketers ever to pick up a five-for away from home.